Mississauga City Council

 Mississauga City Council is the governing body of the city of Mississauga, Ontario, Canada.
 The council consists of the mayor and 11 councillors elected to serve a four-year term.
-The last municipal election was held October 24, 2022 and the next will be held in 2026.
+The last general municipal election was held October 24, 2022; a by-election for Ward 5 councillor and city-wide mayoral by-election were held on June 10, 2024.
+The next general municipal election will be held on October 26, 2026.
 All members of council, including the mayor, are also simultaneously members of the Peel Regional Council.